IBMCloud-Labs/kube101/workshop/Lab2/README.md

    To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`

+   For your information, you can see v2 of the guestbook under the docker hub registry of tags: https://hub.docker.com/r/ibmcom/guestbook/tags

 5. If you want to undo your latest rollout, use:
    ```console